 IFLA LRM issues from, but is distinct from, the three previous models in the FR family of conceptual models, FRBR, FRAD, and FRSAD.
-To facilitate the transition between the three previous models and IFLA LRM, an overview of the major differences along with detailed transition mappings have been produced as a separate companion document.
+To facilitate the transition between the three previous models and IFLA LRM, an overview of the major differences along with detailed transition mappings have been produced as a separate companion document issued in 2017 under the title: Transition mappings: user tasks, entities, attributes, and relationships in FRBR, FRAD, and FRSAD mapped to their equivalents in the IFLA Library Reference Model.
 These mappings cover every user task, entity, attribute, and relationship defined in FRBR, FRAD, and FRSAD.
 Starting from an alignment of the respective FRBR, FRAD, and FRSAD elements, the transition mappings document the resulting disposition of those elements in IFLA LRM.
 Elements may have been: retained (possibly under a different name, or with a generalized definition), merged, generalized, modelled differently, or deprecated (deemed out of scope, or otherwise not appropriate for the level of the model-for example, some of the elements deprecated as being too granular might be implemented in an expansion).
 A frequent example of a difference in modelling is the case of many former attributes, which in IFLA LRM have been modelled as relationships to the entities place and time-span.

-The transition mappings are a one-time companion document; they are not needed for an understanding of IFLA LRM itself.
+The Transition mappings is a one-time companion document; these mappings are not needed for an understanding of IFLA LRM itself.
 Their main purpose is to assist in the transition of an existing application to IFLA LRM.
 The mappings are also of interest to anyone following the development over time of the IFLA conceptual models.
-The transition mappings will not be maintained to reflect any future development of the IFLA LRM model.
+The Transition mappings document will not be maintained to reflect any future development of the IFLA LRM model.